briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 can independently boot itself now, and you can install whatever you like via `pacman`.
 However, I would not consider this system to be complete since it needs some work until it's usable and secure enough for daily usage.
-As you may have guessed, this is based on the official [general recommendations] page which is usually what you would follow after finishing the [installation guide].
+As you may have guessed, the rest of this guide is based on the official [general recommendations] page which is usually what you would follow after finishing the [installation guide].

 [general recommendations]: https://wiki.archlinux.org/title/General_recommendations